MarcoGroenenberg/mendix-BootstrapTreeView/README.md

 - update: Add or replace one or more nodes
 - setSelection: Select a node.

+Only an enumeration is allowed here.
+The demo project contains a ready to use example.

-####Selection reference
+####Selection attribute
-The Selection reference can be set to the object that must be selected next.
-This reference must be from the widget data entity to the node data entity.
-Using the generalisations: this should reference the common node data generalization for the treeview.
+The Selection attribute can be set to the key of the object that must be selected next.
+The widget will clear the value after setting the selection.

 ####Data entity
 The Data entity is the common node data generalization for the treeview.
 The Get data microflow should return a list of this entity.